Chocomunk/cuWaveFunctionCollapse/README.md

 ## GPU Implementation
 Our goal was to reimplement the Parallel WaveFunction Collapse algorithm in CUDA, utilizing a GPUs massively parallel architecture to improve runtime.

-The CPU implementation of the WFC model is limited by a polynomial runtime and high memory costs as the dimension of the 2D tile increases.
-This is due to the fact that several subroutines of the algorithm require access to the entire "board": notably, initializing the wave, finding the region of lowest entropy, and the propogation step.
+The CPU implementation of the WFC model has a highly polynomial runtime and high memory costs as the dimension of the 2D tile increases.
+Most of the high runtime comes from the multiple steps over each state in each tile that the propogator may compute.

-The advantage of working with a GPUs parallel archicture is that we can reduce the runtime of these subprocesses.
+The advantage of working with a GPUs parallel archicture is that we can compute on many tiles at once.
 We implemented our own CUDA kernels for these processes to replace with the CPU.

 ### Clear Kernel